imfug/delivery-schema/documentation/specification.md

 | MarkerVirtualTrack    | defines a MarkerSequence virtual track in the CompositionPlaylist    |
 | TimedTextVirtualTrack | defines a timed-text virtual track in the CompositionPlaylist        |

+Please note that the VirtualTrackList can be empty, which implies that the Deliverable is not specifying any constrains on the virtual tracks in the CompositionPlaylist.

 ##### TimelineComplexity

 The TimelineComplexity element describes the cardinality and temporal constraints of its components.